By Amy Phipps on | No Comments

 To do a first look or not to do a first look, that is the question!

 When I sit down with my couples for our very first wedding consultation, I bring up the subject of a first look.
 Some have heard of it and some have not.
 I explain to them what a first look is and how I like to photograph them.

 A "first look" is a time set aside for the bride and groom to be photographed before the ceremony - when the groom is sees his bride for the first time in her gown.
 A first look works best if it is away from others and provides a way for the groom to not see the bride until the last moment.

 I don’t ever pressure a couple into doing a first look.
 I know there are many photographers out there that really push for the first look because they do make for great photos, but if your bride and groom want to be more traditional, then let them be traditional.
 After all, it’s their wedding and we need to respect that.

-Once we spend about 5-10 minutes getting our photos, I tell the couple we’re going to leave them alone for about 10 minutes.
+Once we spend about five to ten minutes getting our first look photos, I tell the couple we are going to leave them alone for about ten minutes.
 I ask the videographers and anyone else around to leave.
 I want them to have those moments to just be together and not have to think about everything else.
 That is so important on a day that they have put so much preparation into.

 Amy Phipps is the photographer behind On the Phippside Photography, located in Stockton, California.
 Amy has been married for 21 years and has 4 children.
 When she’s not trying to decide between which of her 43 black shirts to wear, you can probably find her sipping on a Dr. Pepper and walking around any day of the year in flip flops.